The best hotels in El Nido

 The tradeoff with Lio is distance from the tour pier.
 You'll need a 20-minute tricycle or resort shuttle each morning to reach the Real Street pier for island-hopping tours.
 Some guests find this relaxing. you're removed from the chaos.
 Others find it annoying after 3 days.
 Know which type you are before you book.

-El Nido's best neighborhoods
+El Nido's best hotel regions

 Start with El Nido Town or Corong-Corong if it's your first time.
 The island resorts on Miniloc and Pangulasian are worth it, but only if you've already decided you want total seclusion and an all-inclusive bill.